microsoft/FluidFramework/docs/content/start/property-dds/property-schemas.md

     Each constant should have an id, value and a valid typeid.
 The id must be unique per declared constants and properties, that is a constant and a property cannot have the same id.

 A constant can be of primitive, enum, string, array, set, map, or custom type.

-    They are read only properties; values and instances can be retrieved like any other properties.
+They are read-only properties; values and instances can be retrieved like any other properties.
 Constants can be overridden in inherited schemas.
 To do that, the inherited constant should keep the same 'id', 'typeid' and 'context' as the base one it overrides.

 Constants of arrays, sets, and maps also support polymorphic typed entries.
 In other words an array of 'typeid' shape, can have items of 'typeid' square and/or circle where square and circle inherit from shape.
 To define polymorphic values, the attribute 'typedValue' containing a 'typeid' and 'value' is used.